The comparative statics of persuasion: Introduction

 \section{Introduction}

-The persuasion model of \textcite{KamenicaGentzkow2011} is by now canonical, and yet has proved difficult to solve.
-Little is known about the qualitative properties of optimal signals beyond very special cases, such as when the sender's interim payoff is `S'-shaped or the state is binary.

-In this paper, we advance our understanding of optimal signals in the canonical persuasion model by changing the question: rather than ask what optimal signals look like, we ask how they vary with economic primitives.
-Concretely, we pose the comparative-statics question: what shifts of model primitives, specifically of the sender's interim payoff, lead her optimally to choose a more informative signal?
+The persuasion model of \textcite{KamenicaGentzkow2011} is by now canonical.
+Much effort has been devoted to characterising and solving for optimal signals.
+In this paper, we ask a different question: not how optimal signals look or may be computed, but rather how they vary with economic primitives.
+Concretely, we pose and answer the comparative-statics question: which shifts of model primitives, specifically of the sender's interim payoff, lead her optimally to choose a more informative signal?

+Recall that the persuasion model features an uncertain state of the world, whose distribution is called the \emph{prior,} and a character called the \emph{sender.} The sender flexibly designs what will and won't be revealed about the state, by choosing a \emph{signal.} The model's primitives are the prior and the sender's interim payoff function, which maps each posterior belief into an expected payoff.
+(This interim payoff is a reduced-form description of a downstream interaction, typically involving one or more other players called `receivers'.)

+Motivated by applications, we primarily focus on the case in which the sender's interim payoff depends on only one moment of the posterior belief---without loss, the mean.
+This `single-moment' assumption is satisfied by several important economic models, and is therefore maintained in much of the recent literature on persuasion in economic environments. \footnote{ For example, \textcite{RoeslerSzentes2017,RavidRoeslerSzentes2022,DoganHu2022,ArmstrongZhou2022,HwangKimBoleslavsky2023,BergemannHeumannMorris2022,MenschRavid2022,Thereze2023adv,Thereze2023scr,Kreutzkamp2023}.
+See also \textcite{Bergemannetal2022}.}